jayplus-app/jayplus2/plan.md

 ##### Vehicle Type Selection

 - Vehicle Types List:
-  -- A list of all the vehicle types <business_name> Auto Detailing services as options for the customer to choose
+  -- A list of all the vehicle types {business_name} Auto Detailing services as options for the customer to choose
 - Description field:
   -- A text field describing what the Vehicle Type selected means and what type of vehicles it includes

-Ex: [Sedan, SUV, LargeSUV/Truck, Motorcycle]
+Ex: {Sedan, SUV, LargeSUV/Truck, Motorcycle}
 "Any 5-seater sedan, any hatchback, any two or mini car."

 ##### Service Type Selection

 - Service Types List:
-  -- A list of all the service types <business_name> Auto Detailing offers for the selected vehicle as options for the customer to choose
+  -- A list of all the service types {business_name} Auto Detailing offers for the selected vehicle as options for the customer to choose
 - Description field:
   -- A text field describing what the Service Type selected means

-Ex: [Show Room, Basic, Interior, Exterior]
+Ex: {Show Room, Basic, Interior, Exterior}
 " - Vacuum (Including Trunk Compartment) - Remove & Wash all Rubber Mats - Wipe All Over The dashboard - Power Wash Body and Windows - Power Wash & Clean Wheel Wells
 "